Where To Stay In Santorini: Oia’s Gorgeous Charisma Suites

 - Breakfast was good, though the food in Greece didn’t blow me away overall (which is a bummer, I was super excited about all the food…it was good enough, but not mind-blowing).

 - It was expensive, but very much in line with similar hotels in Oia, and while the price was the same as my Aspaki room, I thought Charisma was a little better value for the money.

 Basically, if you’re looking for an amazing splurge stay with the best sunset views, beautiful balcony and pool, great service, and stunning photos, then Charisma is for you.
-Note, I also stayed one night at Aspaki Exclusive as well, and loved it too, though Charisma definitely was the winner.
+Note, I also stayed one night at Aspaki Exclusive as well (here’s a deep-dive review), and loved it too, though Charisma definitely was the winner.

 If you’re trying to stay on a budget, want to avoid the crowds of Oia (I get it), or are going to spend all your time exploring and not in your room, then staying in Imerovigli or Fira, or one of the smaller traditional villages may be a better fit.

 But, let’s get to all the nitty-gritty details and—most importantly—more pics!!

 Other Greek adventures to help you plan your trip!